lkang-pdx/portfolio-kami/_posts/2017-01-20-paging-dr-jekyll.md

 Incorporated Agency's use of Montserrat, Droid Serif, and Kaushan Script.

 #### 3. Cover Image
-Searched [StockSnap.io](https://stocksnap.io/) for an image that resonated with me and could not believe my luck: a yellow and white mug to complement the color scheme.
-Flipped the photo to draw attention to the right hand navigation links.
+Searched [StockSnap.io](https://stocksnap.io/) for an image that resonated with me and could not believe my luck: a workspace that radiates the warmth of my color scheme.

 #### 4. Skills Section
 Replicated Agency's Services section with [Font Awesome](http://fontawesome.io/) icons in a three column responsive layout.